attardi/wikiextractor/README.md

 ## Installation

-The script may be invoked directly, however it can be installed by doing:
+Currently no installation.
+The script may be invoked directly. <i>However it can be installed by doing:

-    (sudo) python setup.py install
+    (sudo) python setup.py install</i>

 ## Usage
 The script is invoked with a Wikipedia dump file as an argument.